Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Result and Discussion

-Figure~\ref{fig7:marker} shows the time evolution of the mass exchange and transport processes using the marker field snapshots during the initial ignition stage.
+Figure~\ref{fig9:marker} shows the time evolution of the mass exchange and transport processes using the marker field snapshots.
 It is shown that for Case 1, the main stream fluid entering the cavity distributes more uniformly over a wider region.
-Conversely, for Case 2, the entered gas primarily accumulates near the aft wall.
-This observation, in conjunction with the findings presented in Fig.~\ref{fig6:streamwise}, reveals that the region where mass exchange predominantly occurs remains consistent with the location of the primary vortex.
-The larger and deeper primary vortex in Case 1 facilitates fluid transport over a wider area, enabling more efficient exchange processes within the same time period.
-Additionally, the presence of robust vortices distributed along the shear layer contribute to enhanced mixing between the inner and outer fluids of the cavity.
+Conversely, for Case 2, the entered gas primarily accumulates in the back part of the cavity shear layer and get transported into the central region of cavity via primary vortex.
+This observation, in conjunction with the findings presented in Fig.~\ref{fig8:streamwise}, reveals that the region where mass exchange predominantly occurs remains consistent with the location of the primary vortex.
+Furthermore, results reveal high level of mass exchange in the leading portion of cavity shear layer in Case 1.
+In contrast, mass transfer process between inner and outer gas appears to be negligible in the anterior region of cavity in Case 2.
+Observation confirms that the secondary vortex in Case 2 primarily facilitates the internal gas transport within the cavity because of the undisturbed cavity shear layer on top of this region.
+Also, this undisturbed part of cavity shear layer partially account for the weaker combustion observed in the leading edge of the shear layer in Fig.~\ref{fig5:Qdot-P}.